Here’s a collection of the most common questions I get, and their answers.

 - Boards unrelated to products that I already have available (like non-retro gaming related).

 - Consoles that generally don’t have many simple DIY PCBs available already.
-This includes consoles like Game Boy and N64.
+This includes consoles like N64.
 Trust me, there are good reasons you can’t find these readily available elsewhere.

 If I do custom work for you, please give me credit for the work if you’re going to advertise it on social media or elsewhere.